 How Do You Budget and Stick with It?

 Never give up and exercise self-control.
 But of course, something always seems to come up, unforeseen events like I mentioned above.
-For example, we need to renew our kid’s passports this June and it will cost us about $500, (USD), for all four kids.
 We use the envelope system which I have written about before.
 We are paid once a month, I get the money we need out of the ATM, and we put it in our envelopes for the month.
 Each envelope is labeled with an item listed above.

 I mentioned we have extra income although I won’t say how much… gotta keep some things confidential.
-But it’s enough for unforeseen events and our credit card bill.
-We cut the credit card up but it will be several more months before it’s paid off.
-When that happens I really want to start a travel fund and an emergency fund.
-I wish we had started this years ago.
-Not really a smart move on our part.
-We had savings when we moved here but that was gone a long time ago due to overspending and I never want to have another one again!
+But it’s enough for unforeseen events and our savings.
+We cut the credit card up a long time ago due to overspending and I never want to have another one again!

 You Can Live in Mexico Too!

 If our family can live in Mexico, you can too if you have the income.
-Our cost-of-living fluctuates with the peso but whether it’s $2091 a month or $3168 a month it is definitely cheaper than living in the US with the same house and lifestyle!
+Our cost of living fluctuates with the peso but whether it’s $2041 a month or $3264 a month it is definitely cheaper than living in the US with the same house and lifestyle!
 We are fortunate to have a guaranteed income with Brad’s disability.
 I say guaranteed but you never know when that could stop and we could end up back in the States.
 I have no idea what we would do with Brad’s health.
 I guess I would become a wedding photographer again!
-Anyway, back on topic, for as long as Brad has his SSDI we will be spending our time in Mexico where the cost-of-living is cheaper than the US.
+Anyway, back on topic, for as long as Brad has his SSDI we will be spending our time in Mexico where the cost of living is cheaper than in the US.
 It just makes sense for our family.

 Originally published October 24, 2016